History of Indonesia: Prehistory

 The Indonesian archipelago was formed during the thaw after the Last Glacial Maximum.
 Early humans travelled by sea and spread from mainland Asia eastward to New Guinea and Australia.
 Homo sapiens reached the region by around 45,000 years ago.
 In 2011, evidence was uncovered in neighbouring East Timor, showing that 42,000 years ago, these early settlers had high-level maritime skills, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.

+In November 2018, scientists reported the discovery of the then-oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.
+The discovery of the cave paintings is important within human cultural history, as it adds to the view that cave art was created simultaneously in Indonesia and Europe.
+Francesco d'Errico, an expert in prehistoric art at the University of Bordeaux, described the investigation as a "major archaeological discovery".
+On 11 December 2019, a team of researchers led by Dr. Maxime Aubert announced the discovery of the oldest hunting scenes in prehistoric art in the world which is more than 44,000 years old from the limestone cave of Leang Bulu' Sipong 4.
+Archaeologists determined the age of the depiction of hunting a pig and buffalo thanks to the calcite 'popcorn', different isotope levels of radioactive uranium and thorium.

-An elaborate 4.5 m long rock art panel in a limestone cave at Leang Bulu’ in Sulawesi is currently considered the earliest figurative artwork in the world.
+An elaborate 4.5 m long rock art panel in a limestone cave at Leang Bulu' in Sulawesi is sometimes considered the earliest figurative artwork in the world.
 It portrays several figures hunting wild pigs and dwarf bovids.
-This rock art was dated to at least 43.9 ka on the basis of uranium-series analysis of overlying speleothems.
-A painted hand stencil from Leang Timpuseng, which has a minimum age of 39.9 kyr, is now the oldest known hand stencil in the world.
+This rock art was dated to at least 43,900 years ago on the basis of uranium-series analysis of overlying speleothems.
+A painted hand stencil from Leang Timpuseng, which has a minimum age of 39,900 years, is now the oldest known hand stencil in the world.
+Discoveries in 2021 revealed that this cave, Leang Tedongnge, has cave art with a minimum age of 45,500 years old, which made it the earliest known representational work of art in the world.
+On July 3, 2024, the journal Nature published research findings indicating that the cave paintings which depict anthropomorphic figures interacting with a pig and measure 36 by 15 in in Leang Karampuang are approximately 51,200 years old, establishing them as the oldest known paintings in the world.